GASVIC/PitParts/Hire_Process.md

 ---
-title: Pit Parts Australia
+title: Pit Parts Australia - How to Hire
 ---

-##Pit Parts - Gilbert & Sullivan Orchestrations
+## Pit Parts - Gilbert & Sullivan Orchestrations

-###Hire Process:
+### Hire Process:

 1. Review the table of orchestrations
 2. Select the show you are planning, and review the instruments